- Active and Operating Cemeteries

 - The name and address of the organization that owns and operates the cemetery; and

-- The name and address of the individual who is responsible for the oversight of the cemetery.
+- The name and address of the individual responsible for oversight of the cemetery.

-5. Does the Director of the Office of Cemetery Oversight have any authority in regard to complaints against exempt cemeteries such as bona fide religious, non-profit cemeteries?
+3. Does the director of the Office of Cemetery Oversight have any authority in regard to complaints against exempt cemeteries such as bona fide religious, nonprofit cemeteries?